-- Has a record of 7-4 (1 KOs) against former world titleists.
+- Has a record of 7-4 (1 KOs) against former world titlists.

 - Boxing historian Herbert Goldman ranked Benitez as the 5th greatest welterweight of all-time in 1989.

-- The Ring Magazine ranked Benitez as the 4th greatest junior middleweight of all-time in 1994.
+- The Ring ranked Benitez as the 4th greatest junior middleweight of all-time in 1994.

 - The Associated Press ranked Benitez as the 4th greatest junior welterweight of the 20th century in 1999.

-- Cyber Boxing Zone Benitez page Please note: the contributions button on that site no longer works.
+- Cyber Boxing Zone: Wilfred Benitez Please note: the contributions button on that site no longer works.

 | WBA Light Welterweight Champion